styleguidist/react-styleguidist/docs/Configuration.md

 Type: `Function`, optional

 Function that modifies code example (Markdown fenced code block).
-For example you can use it to load examples from files:
+For example, you can use it to load examples from files:

 ```javascript
 module.exports = {